 Meanwhile, indeterminate tomato varieties tend to spread far and wide from the base of the plant.
-This means that it is using most of its energy in growing branches, stems, and leaves instead of flowering and eventually bearing large fruit.
+This means it is using most of its energy in growing branches, stems, and leaves instead of flowering and eventually bearing large fruit.

-Indeterminate tomato plants can grow as tall as 12+ feet, however most are around 6 feet at their tallest and will continue to produce fruit until frost kills them off (or you pull them up..).
-They will slow down production in the middle of summer in hotter climates and then pick back up as temps go back below scorching – I live in Texas – can you tell? lol
+When asking: “do you prune tomatoes?”, it’s good to know Indeterminate tomato plants can grow as tall as 12+ feet.
+However, most are around 6 feet at their tallest and will continue to produce fruit until frost kills them off (or you pull them up..).
+They will slow down production in the middle of summer in hotter climates and then pick back up as temperatures go back below scorching – I live in Texas, so can you tell? lol

 Indeterminate tomatoes need to be staked to stay upright, or they will fall over and crawl along the ground.

-It’s not recommended that you let them grow on the ground as it makes it harder to harvest, encourages rotting fruit, fungal disease due to poor air flow, and not staking them upright can lead to sunburn or sun scald as they aren’t protected by the shade from the foliage.
+It’s not recommended that you let them grow on the ground as it makes it harder to harvest, encourages rotting fruit, fungal disease due to poor air flow, and not staking them upright can lead to sunburn or sun scald as the shade doesn’t protect them from the foliage.

 Some common examples of indeterminate tomatoes include: